 Equipment

-- Small saucepan
+- 1 Small cooking pot or saucepan

 Ingredients

-- 1 cup white quinoa cooked
+- 1 cup uncooked quinoa rinsed well, drained

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract optional

 Instructions